ivan-cukic/zsh-cdbookmarks/README.md

 zsh-cdbookmarks
 ===============

-ZSH cd bookmarks

-ZSH bookmarking system for directory changing.
+ZSH bookmarking system for changing the current directory.

 Installation
 ------------